lmiguelgato/streamlit-demos/README.md

 ## Deployed apps

-Take a look at the current version of the apps [here](https://share.streamlit.io/lmiguelgato/streamlit-demos/main/main.py).
+Take a look at the current version of the app [here](https://share.streamlit.io/lmiguelgato/streamlit-demos/main/main.py).

 ### Acknowledgments

-The core ideas for these apps were borrowed from [this](https://youtu.be/ZZ4B0QUHuNc) great series of tutorials.
+The core ideas for this app were borrowed from [this](https://youtu.be/ZZ4B0QUHuNc) great tutorial series.